NFDI4Earth System Architecture Documentation

 The blackbox description is based on the EduTrain concept one-pager https://doi.org/10.5281/zenodo.7583596.

-The NFDI4Earth EduTrain will provide a comprehensive overview on existing education and training material and will provide FAIR, Open, ready-to-use modular course material that are developed by the EduTrain team based on the community's needs.
+The NFDI4Earth EduTrain provides a comprehensive overview on existing education and training material and will provide FAIR, Open, ready-to-use modular course material that are developed by the EduTrain team based on the community's needs.

 Problem A lack of FAIR and open educational resources is one of the biggest obstacles to scientific activities.
 Although substantial effort has already been put into developing Open Educational Resources (OERs), many issues still exist, e.g., peer-reviewing the content, maintenance responsibility, quality control, management, and lack of funding for the development and maintenance.
 Another major problem is that most existing FAIR principles and Open Science materials are generic.
 At the same time, ESS-specific materials that outline adapting the FAIR principles and Open Science concepts are highly needed but mainly missing.